-It is always fun to decorate for Christmas but not nearly as much fun to pack away your holiday decor!
-After some research and personal experience, I have put together some tips that will help you pack away your holiday decor like a genius and hopefully simplify for next season!
+It is always fun to decorate for Christmas, but not nearly as much fun to pack away your holiday decor!
+After some research and personal experience, I have put together some tips that will help you pack away your holiday decor like a genius and hopefully simplify your process for next season.

-Before you begin packing anything away, take a moment and evaluate what you loved about your holiday season this year!
+Before you begin packing anything away, take a moment and evaluate what you loved about your holiday season this year.
 Think about what your family really enjoyed and what may have caused a lot of stress.
-This helps really solidify the holiday memories for me also.
+This helps really solidify the holiday memories for me.

-From my notes from last year, I also realized that I needed to plan ahead for New Years Fun for my kids.
-I failed to plan last year and the night was not a ton of fun for them.
-This year I picked up some sparkling cider and fun cups ahead of time so I don’t let that slip up on me again.
+From my notes from last year, I also realized that I needed to plan ahead for New Year’s fun for my kids.
+I failed to plan last year, and the night was not a ton of fun for them.
+This year, I picked up some sparkling cider and fun cups ahead of time so I don’t let that sneak up on me again.

 Get To Packin’

-If you are like me you have collected quite a few pieces of Christmas decor over the years and the colors may not really coordinate.
-If you lay out all the decor that you know you want to keep, then it can help you learn the color story that your holiday decor tells.
-Are you a bright red and green, more muted tones, or do you love all white decorations?
+If you are like me you have collected quite a few pieces of Christmas decor over the years, then the colors may not really coordinate.
+If you lay out all the decor that you know you want to keep, it can help you learn the color story that your holiday decor tells.
+Are you a fan of bright red and green, more muted tones, or all-white decorations?
 Seeing it all together helps you know what you love.

-Knowing what you love and works in your home will help you in 2 ways: first, you can let go of any decor that does not fit in your color story, and second, if you are tempted to purchase anything for next year you will easily know if it fits your color story and resist an impulse buy that may not serve you!
+Knowing what you love and what works in your home will help you in two ways.
+First, you can let go of any decor that does not fit in your color story.
+Second, if you are tempted to purchase anything for next year, you will easily know if it fits your color story and resist an impulse buy that may not serve you.

-Now that you have evaluated what you have and how much storage you want to keep, here are a few practical tips that you may not have considered.
+Now that you have evaluated what you have and how much you want to keep, here are a few practical tips you may not have considered.

-- Never use round bins to store anything.
+- Never use round bins to pack away your holiday decor.
 It is not the most practical way to store and does not make the most use of space.

-- Gather up any holiday-themed clothing you have and pack them in your bins also.
-If you are like me then you don’t want something you wear for one month out of the year taking up valuable closet space year-round.
+- Gather up any holiday-themed clothing you have and pack it in your bins also.
+If you are like me, then you don’t want something you wear for one month out of the year taking up valuable closet space year-round.